 Neither we nor the underwriters make any representation or prediction as to the effect that the transactions described above may have on the price of our securities.
-These transactions may occur on Nasdaq, in the over-the-counter market or on any trading market.
+These transactions may occur on the NYSE American stock exchange, in the over-the-counter market or on any trading market.
 If any of these transactions are commenced, they may be discontinued without notice at any time.